jamie-belanger/ghost-compose-example/docs/install-03.md

 ## Removing This Integration
 The two Traefik config files handle the entirety of this integration.
 You can comment or delete any sections that have the word `crowdsec` in them.

+All integration points should be marked with a `Crowdsec` related comment.